 Larrivee might be known to most people for their cutaway and full on inlay designs.

-The Florentine being the extreme cutaway first used, a sharp design that really made Larrivee stand out.
+The Florentine is the extreme cutaway first used, a sharp design that really made Larrivee stand out.

 The later development of the Venetian cutaway with its softer shape has since then become a more popular choice and is today offered on many models.